yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/COMPREHENSIVE-TEST-IMPLEMENTATION-SUMMARY.md

 ## 📝 Conclusion

-The comprehensive test implementation successfully establishes a robust testing framework for Video Venture Launch, addressing the critical database testing gap and providing a solid foundation for continued development.
+The comprehensive test implementation successfully establishes a robust testing framework for AI Marketing Campaign Post Generator, addressing the critical database testing gap and providing a solid foundation for continued development.
 The implementation follows industry best practices and provides the necessary infrastructure for maintaining high code quality and preventing regressions as the application scales.

 **Status**: ✅ **MVP-Ready Testing Framework Established**
 **Confidence Level**: **High** - Core functionality thoroughly tested